tomswinburne/tomswinburne.github.io/openings.md

 ## Open Positions
 <strong>University of Michigan, Ann Arbor</strong><br>
 I will be hiring at least one PhD and a Postdoc for Winter (Jan) 2026.
 Ph.D. students must first be admitted into the <a href="https://me.engin.umich.edu/admissions/graduate/">Rackham Graduate School</a> at the University of Michigan.
-Motivated students from Engineering, Physics, Math or related fields should email <code>tswin-at-umich.edu</code> outlining why they might want to persue a PhD in the group. <em>Please note generic emails will be ignored!</em>
+Motivated students from Engineering, Physics, Math or related fields should email <code>tswin-at-umich.edu</code> outlining why they want to persue a PhD in the group. <em>Please note generic emails will be ignored!</em>

 <strong>PhD (filled) + Postdoc (open), Paris Nord</strong><br>
 <em>Data-Driven prediction of dislocation plasticity</em><br>